-The SAML-SSO feature is a paying option that is not activated by default in your account.
-In order to know more about its price & the conditions of activation, please reach out to your dedicated Account Manager or the support team.
+The SAML-SSO feature is an option that is not activated by default in your account.
+In order to know more about the conditions, please reach out to your dedicated Account Manager or the support team.

 You’ve set up SAML SSO with Spendesk but wish to stop using it?